 PSR centers and affiliated programs

-Bade Museum of Archaeology, Center for Lesbian and Gay Studies in Religion and Ministry, Disciples Seminary Foundation, Swedenborgian House of Studies, Center for Spiritual & Social Transformation
+Bade Museum of Archaeology, Center for LGBTQ and Gender Studies in Religion, Disciples Seminary Foundation, Ignite Institute

 Pacific School of Religion is accredited by Western Association of Schools and Colleges, and the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: